rparrett/bevy_simple_text_input/README.md

 The code should be simple enough for users to quickly understand and modify for their own purposes.

+Please keep PRs small and scoped to a single feature or fix.

 ## Alternatives

 If you need more features, check out [`bevy_cosmic_edit`](https://github.com/StaffEngineer/bevy_cosmic_edit) or [`bevy_egui`](https://github.com/mvlabat/bevy_egui).